-3. Gently tip the plow assembly to its working position with a hoist or forklift.
+3. Tip the moldboard and frame assembly to their working position with a hoist or fork truck.
 Pin the parking stand to hold the square tubes of the push frame parallel to the ground.
+Adjust the skid assemblies as needed to accommodate this working position.

-Swing the lift frame up to its approximate working position and hold with a hoist or forklift for assembly of the lift mechanism.
+Swing the lift frame to its approximate working position and hold it with a hoist or forklift for assembly of the lift mechanism.

-The bottom surface inside the two prong receiver channels should measure about 10 inches above the ground in the working position.
+The bottom surface inside the two prong receiver channels should measure approximately 10 inches above the ground in the working position.

-Locate a 90° O-ring/flare adapter in the hardware bag from the parts box.
+4. Locate a 90° O-ring/flare adapter in the hardware bag and the lift cylinder from the parts box.
 Turn the O-ring end into the port of the lift cylinder so that the flare end is toward the rod end of the cylinder when tightened.

-Pin the base of the cylinder between the center lugs of the lift frame with the 3/4" x 3" clevis pin provided.
+Pin the base of the cylinder between the center lugs of the lift frame with the 3/4" x 3" clevis pin.
 The hydraulic fitting should be on the right side of the cylinder.